getpelican/pelican/docs/settings.rst

 Pelican is configurable thanks to a configuration file you can pass to the command line::

-    $ pelican -s path/to/your/settingsfile.py path
+    $ pelican content -s path/to/your/settingsfile.py

+(If you used the `pelican-quickstart` command, your primary settings file will be named `pelicanconf.py` by default.)

 Settings are configured in the form of a Python module (a file).
-You can see an example by looking at `/samples/pelican.conf.py
+There is an `example settings file
 <https://github.com/getpelican/pelican/raw/master/samples/pelican.conf.py>`_
+available for reference.

 All the setting identifiers must be set in all-caps, otherwise they will not be processed.
 Setting values that are numbers (5, 20, etc.), booleans (True,